AugustinMauroy/scholarsuite/docs/Prisma.md

 - `enabled`: state of the user (enabled or disabled) (default: true)
 - `createdAt`: creation date of the user for internal use
 - `updatedAt`: modification date of the user for internal use
-- `presences`: relationship with the presences of the user
+- `Presence`: relationship with the presences of the user
-- `disciplinaryReports`: relationship with the disciplinary reports of the user
+- `DisciplinaryReport`: relationship with the disciplinary reports of the user
-- `userClasses`: relationship with the classes of the user (teacher or administrator)
+- `UserClass`: relationship with the classes of the user (teacher or administrator)
-- `apiKeys`: relationship with the API keys of the user
+- `ApiKey`: relationship with the API keys of the user
-- `userGroups`: relationship with the groups of the user
+- `UserGroup`: relationship with the groups of the user
+- `PresenceAuditBy`: relationship with the presence audits made by the user
+- `PresenceAuditUser`: relationship with the presence audits for the user
+- `AbsencePeriodComment`: relationship with the comments of the absence periods of the user

-### 7. `Class`
+### 10. `Class`

 - `id`: unique identifier for the class
 - `name`: name of the class